bodaay/HuggingChatAllInOne/README.md

 * you need to access this site using ip address or non secure domain name (not http://localhost:8080), ex: http://10.0.0.1:8080, http://example.com

 ## Runpod Template

+The most important parameter is: MODEL_ID this will the inference server based on that model

 ```
 https://runpod.io/gsc?template=k8qitdzihe&ref=8s08lrw8
 ```